seanboe/QuadrupedHardware/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/seanboe/QuadrupedHardware)

+#### (This is a test repo that contains the hardware files for my quad project.
+Most of this stuff can also be found [here](https://github.com/seanboe/QuadrupedKinematics)

 A repo that contains hardware files for my quadruped project, including CAD and gerber files.

 ## Quadruped Control Board V1.0